Golčův Jeníkov: Sights

-The most valuable monuments include Church of Saint Francis of Assissi, Goltz Fortress, and the castle complex with Old Castle and New Castle buildings.
+Among the main landmark is the Goltz Fortress.
+It is a late Renaissance rectangular two-story tower fortress.
+It was originally used for defensive purposes, but today it houses a gallery.

+The castle complex is formed by the Old Castle and the New Castle.
+They are simple former feudal residences.
+They were originally built in the Baroque style in the 18th century, but later were modified in the Empire style.

+The Church of Saint Francis of Assissi was built in the Empire style in the mid-19th century next to a Loreto chapel from the 17th century.
+The church complex is also formet by an enclosured garden between the buildings.

+The Church of Saint Margaret is located on a hill above the town.
+It has an early Gothic core.
+It was rebuilt in the Neoclassical style at the beginning of the 19th century.

 The Jewish community is commemorated by the former synagogue and Jewish cemetery.
 The synagogue was first documented in 1659.
 After it was destroyed by a fire in 1871, the new synagogue was built in 1873.
 Today it is owned by the Jewish Community in Prague and used as depository of the Jewish Museum in Prague.
 The cemetery is one of the oldest in Bohemia.
 It is 7336 sqm large and was founded probably in the 14th century.
 The oldest preserved readable tombstone is from 1705.